Factbox: EU divisions over migration to resurface under new plan

 WHAT HAPPENS NEXT?

-European Council President Charles Michel, who chairs summits of EU leaders, said member states should first work on securing their borders and ensuring migrants are fairly treated there, align asylum benefits within the bloc and get more migration deals with foreign countries before tackling the issue of obligatory relocation.
+European Council President Charles Michel, who chairs summits of EU leaders, said member states should first work on securing their borders and ensuring people are fairly treated there, align asylum benefits within the bloc and get more migration deals with foreign states before tackling relocation.

-Germany hopes for a “political roadmap” this year towards a future deal.
+Germany hopes for a roadmap towards a future deal before its EU presidency runs its course at the end of the year.

 Reporting by Gabriela Baczynska; Editing by Alison Williams and John Stonestreet